Mental health inequality: LGBTQ+ disparities and predictors

 The most notable predictor of mental health illnesses among the LGBTQ population is family acceptance.
-Those of the LGBTQ population who receive little or no family support and acceptance are three times more likely to have thoughts of suicide than those who do have a strong family support system behind them.
+This was especially hard during Covid-19 because many LGBTQ+ members felt a tremendous amount of stress due to the isolation they felt from not disclosing their identity to their family.
+Those of the LGBTQ+ population who receive little or no family support and acceptance are three times more likely to have thoughts of suicide than those who do have a strong family support system behind them.
 Oftentimes, the lack of familial support is more conducive of detrimental behaviors, such as drug and illegal substance abuse, which can cause further harm to the individual.
 Multiple aspects of lifestyles, including religion, can affect family support.
 Those who have strong family ties to religion may be less likely to seek support and help from family members due to fear of a lack of acceptance within the family, as well as within the religious community.

 Although mental health awareness has increased for the LGBTQ+ community, the aging citizens of this community are still struggling to have their voices heard.
 Research has shown that compared to heterosexuals and other groups in the LGBTQ+ community, older people have a higher incidence of suffering from mental health disorder.
 One of the most common reasons why older citizens refrain from seeking mental health care is due to the past discrimination by medical professionals.
 In addition to the lack of knowledge, this group is marginalized due to the lack of funding as most of the funds go to campaigns for the younger LGBTQ+ population.